mlandis/phyddle/docs/source/index.rst

 	**This beta version of phyddle is still under development.** Feedback is appreciated! michael.landis@wustl.edu

-**phyddle** is software for fiddling around with phylogenetic models and deep learning.
+**phyddle** is software for phylogenetic model exploration with deep learning.
 As a command-line tool and/or as a Python package, phyddle is designed for simulation-based supervised learning to train neural networks for phylogenetic model estimation tasks.

 A standard phyddle analysis performs the following tasks for you: